wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-android-and-react-native.md

 ### Create an NCCO

-A [Nexmo Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference) is a JSON array that you use to control the flow of a Voice API call.
+A [Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference) is a JSON array that you use to control the flow of a Voice API call.
 The NCCO must be public and accessible by the internet.
 To accomplish that, you will be using a GitHub Gist that provides a convenient way to host the configuration.

-Go to https://gist.github.com/ and enter `call.json` into the "Filename including extension" box.
+Go to [https://gist.github.com](https://gist.github.com/) and enter `call.json` into the "Filename including extension" box.
 The contents of the gist will be the following JSON:

 ```json
 [